What Are Sober Living Homes?

 Most sober living homes will accept residents who are new to the rehab process...-Rehabs.com

-Although most halfway houses do not restrict who may apply to live there, the majority of residents have gone through a rehab program before going to sober living.
+Although most sober living homes do not restrict who may apply to live there, the majority of residents have completed a substance abuse rehabilitation program prior to moving in.
 This makes sense because residents must be able to stay sober in order to live in this type of home.
-Thus, recovering addicts who already have some sobriety under their belt and some tools to help them stay sober are more likely to succeed at sober living than those who are new to recovery.
+Those actively working on their recovery who already have some sobriety under their belt and have learned the tools to help them stay sober are more likely to succeed at sober living than those who are new to recovery.

 How Much Does It Cost?